Summer is here and with it kids are coming home from college and you're leaving for long awaited vacations.

 Now is the time when kids in college are moving home for the summer.
 That means they will be bringing a lot of stuff to clutter up your home.
 Encourage them to only bring home essentials and store any large items like furniture or equipment in your Cook shed.
 You might even consider transforming your Cook Portable Warehouse into a guest house to give them a little independence (and so you can keep your new office or gym inside).

 Just like you spring clean inside your home, you should do the same in your Cook building.
 Think about the last time you used your stored items and get rid of any broken or unusable items.
-If you didn’t use it last season, you most likely won’t use it this season.
+If you didn’t use it last season, you most likely won’t use it this season, so it's probably time to get rid of it.